Mexican jumping beans jump, why?

 First of all, a jumping bean is really a seed.
 It’s from a type of shrub that can be found clinging to rocky, dry slopes in the Mexican states of Sonora and Chihuahua.
+So what makes Mexican jumping beans jump?

 A tiny moth larva inside makes a jumping bean jump.
 In the spring, when the shrub is flowering, moths lay their eggs on the shrub’s hanging seedpods.
 When the eggs hatch, tiny larvae bore into the immature green pods and begin to devour the seeds.